Are you thinking about whether or not you need flashbacks in your story? We tell you how to write the perfect flashback.

 What Is A Flashback?

 A flashback is a piece of writing that shows the reader what happened in the past.
 The author does this by writing a scene set in the past.
-This flashback interrupts the flow of the current story.
+A flashback interrupts the flow of the current story.

 Should We Use Flashbacks?